IgniteUI/igniteui-docfx/en/components/tooltip.md

 ## Tooltip

-The **IgxTooltip** and the **IgxTooltipTarget** directives provide us with the ability to create a fully customizable tooltip and attach it to any element on our page.
+The [`igxTooltip`]({environment:angularApiUrl}/classes/igxtooltipdirective.html) and the [`igxTooltipTarget`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html) directives provide us with the ability to create a fully customizable tooltip and attach it to any element on our page.
-While most tooltips have a limited number of available positions, with the IgxTooltipTargetDirective we can specify any position we want on the page while keeping it in relation to the target (anchor) and provide various other overlay settings like scroll strategies and custom animations!
+While most tooltips have a limited number of available positions, with the [`igxTooltipTarget`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html) directive we can specify any position we want on the page while keeping it in relation to the target (anchor) and provide various other overlay settings like scroll strategies and custom animations!

 ### Demo